How to Build a Bed Frame Out of Wood: A Comprehensive Guide

 6. Include Additional Features

-• If you plan to add a headboard, footboard, or storage compartments, include these in your blueprint.
+• If you plan to add a headboard, footboard, or storage compartments, incorporate these into your blueprint.

 • Draw these components to scale and label their dimensions and placement.